throbotaith/genesis_lr/test_resources/tests.md

 | num_rows | 6 |
 | num_cols | 5 |

 For the below parameters, the compilation takes more than 10min, it's too slow.
-Turn horizontal_scale to 0.2,

 | Parameter | Value |
 | --- | --- |